By Any Means Necessary (Babylon 5): Title

-The episode was originally planned to have the title 'Backlash', which was changed pre-production.
+The episode was originally planned to have the title "Backlash", which was changed pre-production.
 The title refers to the (fictional) Rush Act, which – when enacted – permits a military commander to resolve an industrial strike by any means necessary, including the use of military force.

 Plot

-A computer glitch results in a Narn vessel, docking to deliver cargo, crashing into another ship mistakenly cleared to leave Babylon 5.
-One of the dock workers is killed.
+A computer glitch causes a Narn vessel, docking to deliver cargo, to crash into another ship mistakenly cleared to leave Babylon 5.
+A dock worker, the brother of Delvientos, is killed in the subsequent explosion and fire.
 The docker workers' union, led by Neeoma Connally, insists this is a result of equipment failure and overworked crews.
 The former is confirmed by security; substandard microchips from a subcontractor triggered the mistaken clearance of the departing vessel.
 Connally demands funding for new equipment and more staff.
 Commander Sinclair agrees to request the funding.

 Earth Central's budget for Babylon 5 provides neither funding for new equipment nor for additional staff.
 It does add funding for weaponry.
 In response, the dock workers engage in a version of the "blue flu" (a reference by Garibaldi to police union members pretending to be sick to get around anti-strike regulations).
 Earth Senator Hidoshi orders Sinclair to end the de facto strike.
 The attempt to end the strike backfires.
 Led by an angry Delvientos, the workers openly declare a strike.

-The accident also results in the destruction of cargo that included a G'Quan Eth, a hard-to-obtain flower which the Narn ambassador G'Kar needs for a religious ritual in a few days.
-It turns out that Centauri Ambassador Londo Mollari has the only one left on the station.
-Mollari agrees to sell the plant for 50,000 credits, ridiculously more than market value.
-When G'Kar later offers the funds, Mollari reneges, saying he will never provide the plant, in retribution for the Narn attack on Ragesh III, during which his nephew was abused.
-In retaliation, G'Kar arranges for an important Centauri idol to be stolen to force the surrender of the plant, while Sinclair is forced to endure this petty conflict as a neutral agent.
+The destroyed Narn vessel's cargo included a G'Quan Eth, a hard-to-obtain flower which Narn ambassador G'Kar needs for a religious ritual in a few days.
+It transpires that Centauri Ambassador Londo Mollari has the only one left on the station, which he agrees to sell for 50,000 credits, ridiculously more than market value.
+When G'Kar grudgingly accepts, Mollari reneges in retribution for the Narn attack on Ragesh III, during which his nephew was tortured.
+Seething, G'Kar arranges for an important Centauri idol to be stolen as a bargaining chip, while Sinclair is forced to endure this petty conflict as a neutral agent.